polychromatic/website/pages/download/ubuntu.md

 The PPA is recommended as it keeps the application up-to-date.

-### Development Builds
+### Testing Builds

-These builds deliver the newest features and improvements quicker, but are not well tested and may be buggy at times.
+If you're interested in testing the newest stuff before it goes stable, consider using the daily/development builds.
+While these deliver the newest features and improvements quicker, they haven't been as extensively tested.

 ```
 sudo add-apt-repository ppa:polychromatic/daily